tjkemp/tennis-example/README.md

 pip install -r requirements.txt
 ```

-3. Test the set up by playing Tennis with an agent which does random moves:
+3. Test the set up by playing Tennis with an agent which makes random moves.

 ```bash
 python random_play.py
 ```

-4. See a trained agent play the game:
+4. See a trained agent play the game.

 ```bash
 python play.py